Jell13/JobTrackr/README.md

 ## Deployment

-This app is deployed to [Vercel](https://vercel.com) as a static Vite build.
-The `VITE_API_URL` environment variable is set in the Vercel project settings to point at the deployed backend.
+This app is not deployed yet

 ## Roadmap